shiy1022/slab_qick_calib/README_classes.md

 ## QickExperiment2D

-The `QickExperiment2D` class extends `QickExperimentLoop` for 2D parameter sweeps, where one parameter is swept by the program and another by the class.
+The `QickExperiment2D` class extends `QickExperimentLoop` for 2D parameter sweeps with maximum generality, remaking the program for each line of the y-sweep.

 ### Methods